IrinaAdeniyi/WildFind/README.md

 At this point, I needed to add a counter for the found items, which I did and I corrected the background photo to make sure it doesn't scroll.

 Further, I added a pop up message as well for when all the hidden objects are found.
+Finally I changed the alert() function with a modal to present the congratulations message at the end of the game in a better way.

 ## Project Structure